lawalletio/satsback/README.md

 ## To Do

--   [ ] Check minimum amount of cash-back
+-   [x] Fix minimum amount of satsback
 -   [ ] Add database
 -   [ ] Environment variables
     -   [ ] Add list of volunteers walias